jnalon/fast-fourier-transform/python/README.md

 $ python main_anyfft.py
 ```

+To run the test, just substitute `main_test.py` for the main script on the command line.

 You can also run the programs with other implementations of Python.
 Not every one of them can support modules like NumPy, so you will have to deal with the `pure` versions: `main_fft_pure.py` for power-of-two sequences, and `main_anyfft_pure.py` for composite-length sequences.
+You can use the implementations here in your program.
+You will probably want to use `fft_lists.py` (especially if you want to run with Pypy or other Python implementations) or `fft_numpy.py`, but **it's not recomended that you do that**.
+This is because this code's purpose is educational only, and there are a lot of libraries that implement more stable and tested versions of the Fourier Transform.